 We spend roughly a third of our waking hours with our coworkers.
 We solve problems together.
 We chat.
-We make each other cups of tea and have lunch together.
+We make each other cups of tea and eat lunch.
 We sometimes even socialise after hours.

-It should come as no surprise to hear, then, that one in five people who took part in a 2016 YouGov survey said that they met their partner at work.
-And one in three admitted to having had a relationship with a colleague at some point in their career.
+It should come as no surprise to hear, then, that a 2020 YouGov survey reported that one-in-five people met their partner at work.

-With Valentine’s Day just around the corner, today on the RotaCloud blog, we’re providing a simple guide for HR managers, discussing everything from dealing with PDA to the legalities of enforcing a total ban on office romances.
+Today on the RotaCloud blog, we’re providing a simple guide for managers, covering everything from dealing with PDA to the legalities of enforcing a total ban on workplace romances.

 Broaching the subject

-You’ve noticed their furtive glances across the photocopier and the spring in their step for a while now.
-Then one day you see them out in town together, holding hands and whispering like a pair of excited school kids sharing a secret.
+You’ve noticed their furtive glances and the spring in their step for a while now.
+Then one day you see two of your employees out in town together, holding hands and whispering like a pair of excited school kids with a secret.

 It turns out that two of your best staff are now an item.